-1 Adjusted to LTM as of June 2023
+Adjusted to LTM as of June 2023

+With the European Network of Transmission System Operators (ENTSO-E), Türkiye has developed a project to establish a connection between its national electricity system and the European electricity system.
+TEİAŞ became an observer member of ENTSO-E as of the beginning of 2016.
+The observer member status will give TEİAŞ the opportunity to attend groups and task forces within the association.
 In 2023, Türkiye imported 7.01 TWh of electricity, exported 2.64 TWh, and realized a net electricity trade of (4.40) TWh.
 This was the first time Türkiye had been a net electricity importer since 2016.
 Still, net trade to gross demand ratio remained very limited.